-Sandy Spring Bank, backed by the Montgomery County Green Bank’s CLEER Program, closed a $200,000 loan to help the Olney Ale House rebuild a greener and more flexible space with dining options following a fire that closed the restaurant in 2019.
-Through this project, the Olney Ale House will upgrade its equipment and space while also decreasing its energy consumption by 3%.
+Sandy Spring Bank, backed by the Montgomery County Green Bank’s CLEER Program to help the Olney Ale House rebuild a more energy efficient and more flexible space with dining options following a fire that closed the restaurant in 2019.

 Montgomery County Green Bank’s Role

 The Montgomery County Green Bank and Sandy Spring Bank have a partnership with the Commercial Loan for Energy Efficiency and Renewables Program that brings needed capital to support businesses like the Olney Ale House.
 The Green Bank works closely with Sandy Spring to identify ways to reach customers with strong business banking solutions alongside a focus on energy efficiency.

 Property Upgrade Summary: